kayak/redux-data-model/docs/docs/tutorial.md

 It does look more compact than previous solutions, so we'd strongly recommend you to use [our Hooks API] instead of the [connectResux] high order component ([HOC]).

-## Next up

-In (the still TODO) part 2 of this tutorial, we will discover how to use a [subscriber] to make [model] collaborate via a simple interface.

 [react]: https://reactjs.org/
 [hooks]: https://reactjs.org/docs/hooks-reference.html
 [HOC]: https://reactjs.org/docs/higher-order-components.html